MicrochipTech/AzureDemo_WBZ451/README.md

     NOTE: Depending how quickly the write property response is received, it is possible that IoT Central will show the value as "Pending".
 If the device is offline or doesn't respond to a writable property request, the value can display as "Pending" indefinitely in IoT Central until a valid property update acknowledge has been received from the device.

 15. Click on the `About` tab to conveniently view all of the device's property settings/states on a single page.

+## BLE Mobile Application

+A sample BLE mobile application (tested on Android 12 & 13 operating systems) is provided to demonstrate ASCII message strings being sent/received from a smartphone to/from the cloud.
+The sample BLE application was developed using the [MIT App Inventor](https://appinventor.mit.edu).
+Refer to the [About App Inventor page](https://appinventor.mit.edu/about-us) for details on how to load the sample project into the visual programming environment to make changes for creating your own customized mobile application.

+Since the combined hardware of this demo platform supports both BLE 5.2 and 2.4 GHz Wi-Fi wireless connectvity, it can be used as a bridge between BLE (mobile device) & Wi-Fi (cloud).
+Click [here](./WBZ451_BLE_Mobile_App.md) for instructions on setting up and running the mobile application.

 ## Creating a Dashboard for Custom Data Visualization